hakyimlab/TFXcan/enformer_predict/README.md

-This folder includes scripts used to make personalized, as well as, reference predictions.
+This folder includes scripts used to make personalized, as well as, reference predictions using ENFORMER.

 ### Usage
 After updating the metadata json file, simply call: python3 [./scripts/enformer-predict-personalized.py](./scripts/enformer-predict-personalized.py)